-development largely includes homes on lots of a half-acre to an acre in size.
-Productive agricultural land may be consumed because of the lower density and somewhat scattered development pattern.
+Large Lot Neighborhood may be found at the edges of cities and villages, where it is served by public sewer and water, but may also be found outside cities and villages with private onsite wastewater treatment and wells.
+Residential development largely includes homes on lots of a half-acre to an acre in size.
+Productive agricultural land may be consumed because of the lower-density and somewhat scattered development pattern.
 Large Lot Neighborhood cannot be efficiently served by public transit, and there would be no TOD.
 People would find it difficult to walk to destinations such as stores, parks, and schools from their homes.

-➤ Large Lot Exurban
+Large Lot Exurban

-Large Lot Exurban is typically found outside of cities and villages with private onsite wastewater treatment and wells, where it may consume productive agricultural land.
-Large Lot Exurban typically includes homes on lots of
+Large Lot Exurban is typically found outside cities and villages with private onsite wastewater treatment and wells, where it may consume productive agricultural land.
+Large Lot Exurban typically includes homes on lots of 1.5 acres to five acres in size.

-Large Lot Exurban showing lots of about 1.5 acres

-1.5 acres to five acres in size.
 There are no TODs and public transit cannot efficiently serve Large Lot Exurban.
 It is difficult for people to walk from their homes to destinations such as stores, parks, and schools.

-➤ Rural Estate
+Rural Estate